psychopy/workshops/source/translators/workOnTranslations.rst

 - Start your preferred text editor (e.g., *Visual Studio Code*, *PyCharm*)

 **NOTE**: Just be careful with older versions of *Notepad* in Windows.
 Traditionally, it was incompatible with Unix style line endings.
 But as of Windows 10, it now `works if it detects unix-style line feeds in the file <https://devblogs.microsoft.com/commandline/extended-eol-in-notepad/>`_.
 Or at least it *should*.
 If it's not working, you will see one huge paragraph of code.
 The least confusing solution is to change text editors.
+**NOTE**: Just be careful with older versions of *Notepad* in Windows.
+Traditionally, it was incompatible with Unix style line endings.
+But as of Windows 10, it now `works if it detects unix-style line feeds in the file <https://devblogs.microsoft.com/commandline/extended-eol-in-notepad/>`_.
+Or at least it *should*.
+If it's not working, you will see one huge paragraph of code.
+The least confusing solution is to change text editors.

 2b: add the ``[ll_CC]`` code
 ----------------------------------